tevador/RandomX/doc/design.md

 ### 3.1 AesGenerator1R

 AesGenerator1R was designed for the fastest possible generation of pseudorandom data to fill the Scratchpad.
 It takes advantage of hardware accelerated AES in modern CPUs.
 Only one AES round is performed per 16 bytes of output, which results in throughput exceeding 20 GB/s in most modern CPUs.

-While 1 AES round is not sufficient for a good distribution of random values, this is not an issue because the purpose is just to initialize the Scratchpad with random non-zero data.
+AesGenerator1R gives a good output distribution provided that it's initialized with a sufficiently 'random' initial state (see Appendix F).

 ### 3.2 AesGenerator4R

 AesGenerator4R uses 4 AES rounds to generate pseudorandom data for Program Buffer initialization.
-Since 2 AES rounds are sufficient for full avalanche of all input bits [[28](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf)], AesGenerator4R provides an excellent output distribution while maintaining very good performance.
+Since 2 AES rounds are sufficient for full avalanche of all input bits [[28](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf)], AesGenerator4R has excellent statistical properties (see Appendix F) while maintaining very good performance.

 The reversible nature of this generator is not an issue since the generator state is always initialized using the output of a non-reversible hashing function (Blake2b).

 ### 3.3 AesHash1R

 AesHash was designed for the fastest possible calculation of the Scratchpad fingerprint.
 It interprets the Scratchpad as a set of AES round keys, so it's equivalent to AES encryption with 32768 rounds.
 Two extra rounds are performed at the end to ensure avalanche of all Scratchpad bits in each lane.

+The reversible nature of AesHash1R is not a problem for two main reasons:

+* It is not possible to directly control the input of AesHash1R.
-The output of the AesHash is fed into the Blake2b hashing function to calculate the final PoW hash.
+* The output of AesHash1R is passed into the Blake2b hashing function, which is not reversible.

 ### 3.4 SuperscalarHash